Mitigating Statistical Bias within Differentially Private Synthetic Data: Additional Material

 \end{corollary}

 Note that privacy budget is additive.
-If we want to release $N_S$ \DP{} weights, we thus have to scale the noise proportional to $N_S$.
-Even though this approach thus increases the variance of the estimator, it can be shown to be unbiased.
+If we want to release $N_S$ DP weights, we thus have to scale the noise proportional to $N_S$.
+Although this approach increases the variance of the estimator, it remains unbiased.